-Stockholders and other interested parties may communicate with one or more of Quanta's directors including any Presiding Director or Quanta's non-management directors as a group, a committee or the full Board by writing to Corporate Secretary, c/o General Counsel's Office, Quanta Services, Inc., 1360 Post Oak Blvd., Suite 2100, Houston, Texas 77056.
-All communications will be reviewed by Quanta's Corporate Secretary and forwarded to one or more of Quanta's directors, as appropriate.
+Stockholders and other interested parties may communicate with one or more of our directors including any Presiding Director or our non-management directors as a group, a committee or the full Board by writing to Corporate Secretary, Quanta Services, Inc., 1360 Post Oak Blvd., Suite 2100, Houston, Texas 77056.
+All communications will be reviewed by the Corporate Secretary and forwarded to one or more of our directors, as appropriate.